CowboyTim/perl-docker/README.md

 # Introduction

 This is perl 5.32.0.

-It's build to be used just as a docker that only contains perl.
+This perl is built to be used just as a docker that only contains perl.
 The perl distribution is installed in /opt and is a vanilla perl install.
-All bin scripts and binaries within a typical perl distribution are there.
+All bin scripts and binaries within a typical perl distribution are installed.

 The operating system perl was built against is not part of this docker, instead, the glibc version is compied to /opt/lib64.
 This has a couple of advantages and disadvantages:

 * the size is very small and to the point: ~70MB
+* only 1 perl in the docker image
 * you can't add cpan modules in the docker itself

 This can easily be fixed by making a new docker where you combine this with the